 Deposit Match Bonuses

 Deposit match bonuses award bonus money based on the amount a player deposits.
-The most commonly offered bonus across US iGaming platforms, deposit match bonuses, give players a percentage of a deposit back as a bonus, up to a certain amount.
+The most commonly offered bonus across US iGaming platforms, deposit match bonus codes, give players a percentage of a deposit back as a bonus, up to a certain amount.
+Players can deposit the maximum (usually $1,000) or go with the smallest deposit possible (usually $10) to take advantage of the deal.

 Using that offer, new players earn up to $1,000 in bonus money.
 Deposit match bonuses usually require a certain amount of playthroughs to unlock the bonus.